 Also, if there are some guests on the B-list who are close friends with guests on the A-list, you may want to cluster the mailing into groups of friends.

 Keep in mind that feelings may be hurt if guests learn they are on a "B-list."
 They may view themselves as "2nd tier" guests, so be careful not to send out invites too close to the wedding date.
 Not only does this leave little time for guests to make arrangements, it can also make guests feel as though they're an after-thought.

 Many find A & B lists offensive, while others don't have a problem with them.
 It really depends on you, your guests, and your relationships with them.
 Many people understand that you don't have an unlimited budget.

-If you don't give a prompt for guests to write their names, be prepared for reply cards to come back without them (seriously!)
-Any of these variations will do the trick: Name(s), Names, Name, Your Name(s), Your Names, Your Name, M__________ .
+If you don't prompt guests to write their names, be prepared for reply cards to come back blank (seriously!)
+Many variations work: Name(s), Names, Name, Your Name(s), Your Name, M__________ .
 FYI, "M" stands for the first letter of the guest's title, which will be filled in Eg. Mr., Miss, Ms. etc.